Vulva & vagina

 • VAIN 3: severe dysplasia / carcinoma in situ

-• It is classified according to the depth of epithelial involvement:
+• VAIN is classified according to the depth of epithelial involvement

-• VAIN 1 involves lower one third of epithelium
+• VAIN 1 involves the lower one - third of epithelium

 • Carcinoma in situ, which encompasses the full thickness of the epithelium, is included under VAIN 3

-• Low grade VAIN comprises VAIN 1 and high grade includes VAIN 2 and 3
+• Low grade VAIN corresponds to VAIN 1 and is analogous to LSIL

 Cytology description